syncfusion-content/javascript-docs/js/PivotGrid/State-Persistence.md

 ## State Persistence

 During each UI interaction, the row and column headers are maintained the same expand and collapse state.
-The Following UI interactions are below:

-* By drag and drop
-* By drag and drop to grid headers
-* By tree view selection
-* By context menu

 PivotGrid with collapsed "Canada".